sarrab/GamifyApp/README.md

 ![](architecture.JPG)

 As you can see on this architecture, applications which are registrered on our platform can create, get, update and delete **badges**, **pointScales** and **rules**.
 The users of an application can post events on our platform, and accordingly to the type of the event posted, it is possible to attribute a badge or a point scale to the user.
 If the user posting the event doesn't exists, we create the user in the application.
 It is also possible for the application to ask for the leaderboards (list of best users of the application).
-##Deployment
-###Requirements
-The project assumes you have a working environement, with minimal config:

-- IDE to launch and deploy (Netbeans 8.1)
-- Docker 1.13.0
-- Docker-Compose 1.10.0
-- Maven 3.3.9
-- Spring Boot 1.4.2
-- Spring Fox 2.6.1
-- Swagger 2.2.1
-- Hibernate 4.1.9

-To execute the application, you may follow these steps:

-- Go to the topology-amt folder
-- Build the docker images `docker-compose build`
-- Run the topology `docker-compose up`
-- Go to /spring-server folder and run `mvn compile spring-boot:run` ⋅⋅* Or open Netbeans (it was tested with this IDE but nothing is against another one) ⋅⋅* click open existing project
-⋅⋅* and add costumized goal `spring-boot:run` and click on it
-- The application should be deployed (it will run Tomcat)

 ##Technologies